Xen0VeR/Raceline_optimization_f1/Readme.md

 # Steps

-### For `slam_toolbox`
+### For `Getting the raceline`
-If you generated the map through `slam_toolbox`, consult https://stevengong.co/notes/Raceline-Optimization.
-You might need to photoshop the map first to remove any artifacts and have clear track boundaries.
+First remove the noise from the img, using photoshop.

-First, run `map_converter.ipynb`, and then run `sanity_check.ipynb` to make sure the line generated is correct.
+Then, run `map_converter.ipynb`, and then run `sanity_check.ipynb` to make sure the line generated is correct.

 This will export a `.csv` file of the map to `inputs/tracks`.